n8n-io/n8n-docs/docs/example/weather/weather_rain.md

 # Weather

-Example for a cron job workflow to send the weather by Email if it rains
+Example of a cronjob workflow to send a weather forecast by email when it rains

 ![Workflow Example](/_images/example/weather_rain.png)

 ## How to use this workflow

-Instructions
+**Instructions**

-- Copy the workflow 👉
+1. Copy the workflow
-- Navigate to your Workflow editor
+2. Navigate to your Workflow editor
-- Click anywhere in the Workflow² window
+3. Click anywhere in the Workflow² window
-- Paste the code (ctrl + v or cmd + v)
+4. Paste the code (ctrl + v or cmd + v)